thelfer/tfel/docs/web/tensors.md

 ~~~~

 For `TFEL` versions greater than \(3.2\), one may want to use the
-optimised `computeDeviatorDeterminantSecondDerivative` function as
+optimised `computeDeviatorDeterminantSecondDerivative` function,
-follows:
+defined in the `tfel:math` namespace, as follows:

 ~~~~{.cpp}
 const auto d2J3 = computeDeviatorDeterminantSecondDerivative(J);
 ~~~~

+The `computeJ3SecondDerivative`, defined in `tfel::material`
+namespace, is a synonym for the
+`computeDeviatorDeterminantSecondDerivative` function.

 ## Eigenvalues, eigenvectors and eigentensors of symmetric tensors